MaldevBruh/upload/README.md

 - **HTML Form**: The form is configured to send a POST request to `https://telegra.ph/upload` with the selected image.
 - **CSS Styling**: Provides basic styling for the form and page to ensure a clean and responsive design.

-> Note: The screenshot is a placeholder.
-You can replace it with an actual screenshot of the page.

 ## Contributing

 Feel free to submit issues or pull requests if you have suggestions or improvements for this project.